Protecteur-class auxiliary vessel

 The Protecteur class (formerly known as the Queenston class) of naval auxiliaries for the Royal Canadian Navy (RCN) began as the Joint Support Ship Project, a Government of Canada procurement project for the RCN that is part of the National Shipbuilding Procurement Strategy.
-It will see the RCN acquire two multi-role vessels to replace the earlier Protecteur-class auxiliary oiler replenishment vessels that were operated by the RCN.
+It will see the RCN acquire two multi-role vessels to replace the earlier Protecteur-class auxiliary oiler replenishment vessels.
+It is expected that the first of the two ships will be delivered and commissioned into the RCN in late 2025 and the second delivered by 2026.

 The project has suffered from considerable delays.
-Originally announced in 2004, a contract for the construction of these ships was to have been signed in 2009, which would have seen the first vessel available for operational service in 2012.
-In 2010 the federal government grouped the Joint Support Ship Project under the National Shipbuilding Procurement Strategy, which was finalized in October 2011.
-While initial construction work on modules for the lead vessel began in 2018, a formal contract for the construction of both ships was only signed in June 2020.
+Originally announced in 2004, a contract for the construction of these ships was planned to be signed in 2009, with the first vessel available for operational service in 2012.
+In 2010, the federal government incorporated the project into the National Shipbuilding Strategy.